Shaw Estate Park and Mercer Park pump track and park improvements - Kedron

 More information

-If you would like to find out more about the project, you can:
+If you would like to find out more about the new park facilities you can phone Council on 07 3403 8888 outside of business hours.

 Brisbane City Council acknowledges this Country and its Traditional Custodians.
 We pay our respects to the Elders, those who have passed into the dreaming; those here today; those of tomorrow.